 Barrier-Free Access MapsCLOSE

 MCC students have a number of campus organizations in which they can participate.
 A complete list of student organizations is available online at https://mcckc.edu/clubs-orgs/.CLOSE

 MCC embraces diversity in our student body, workforce, curriculum and community.
 We

 know that diversity supports learning, excellence and preparation of global citizenry.

 Information about our student body diversity is available for each term the college

 offers courses.
 Factbooks reflect enrollment at the on-schedule state aid day (25%

 into the semester).
-Ethnic affiliations, age group, gender, enrollment type, student
+Ethnic affiliations, age group, gender, enrollment type, degree

 College Navigator Website

 The National Center for Educational Statistics (NCES) provides a College Navigator website for each college to assist students in their search of finding the right college.
 MCC's information is available online at: